Published:

 The second case was even more alarming.
 The initial inspection report showed no sign of termite activity.
 But this particular inspector has been known to miss termites in the past, so we arranged another independent inspection.

-This time, termite mudding and damage were found in the subfloor.
-The second inspector recommended an invasive termite inspection due to the potential for hidden structural damage.
-Shockingly, there was no mention whatsoever of past or present termite activity in the original report.
+Evidence of past termite activity was discovered, including termite mudding and damage in the subfloor.
+The inspector recommended an invasive termite inspection to assess potential hidden structural damage.

 These situations aren’t rare and they serve as a serious reminder: